hanifekaptan/Fish_Type_Prediction_BC/README.md

 * trout
 It contains nine different marine creatures from different species.

-The ANN model I developed was able to classify these species with 86% accuracy.
+The ANN model I developed was able to classify these species with **86%** accuracy.
 This result shows that the model can also work effectively in real-world applications.

-Tasks within the Scope of the Project
+**Tasks within the Scope of the Project**
 1. Collection of fish dataset, exploratory analysis and visualizations, pre-processing
 2. Designing and training multi-layer ANN architecture
 3. Monitoring churn and accuracy metrics
 4. Evaluating the model's performance on test data
 5. Sharing the project in the GitHub repository and receiving relevant feedback

-Technologies and Tools
+**Technologies and Tools**
 1. Python, NumPy, Pandas, Matplotlib, Scikit-learn
 2. TensorFlow and Keras deep learning libraries
 3. Jupyter Notebook, Kaggle, Git, GitHub

-From within the project:
+**FROM WITHIN THE PROJECT**

 ![Fishes Frequency](https://github.com/user-attachments/assets/fd2b0120-dac2-4dfe-a351-2cf5ded82dd5)